Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Next in line is `Surrogate-Control` (see [my post on HTTP caching](/posts/http-caching/) for more information on this cache header), which takes priority over `Cache-Control`.
 The `Cache-Control` header itself takes priority over `Expires`.

+> Note: if you ever want to debug Fastly and your custom VCL then it's recommended you create a 'reduced test case' using their [Fastly Fiddle](https://fiddle.fastlydemo.net/) tool.
+Be aware this tool shares code publicly so don't put secret codes or logic into it!

 <div id="3.2"></div>
 ## Fastly Default Cached Status Codes